 - Only 5% of people of German origin still speak their native language today.

-How to celebrate
+How to take part

-When is National German American Day in 2022?
+When is National German American Day in 2023?

 National German American Day is observed on October 6 each year.